aidos-lab/dect/README.md

 # DECT - Differentiable Euler Characteristic Transform
 [![arXiv](https://img.shields.io/badge/arXiv-2310.07630-b31b1b.svg)](https://arxiv.org/abs/2310.07630) ![GitHub contributors](https://img.shields.io/github/contributors/aidos-lab/dect-evaluation) ![GitHub](https://img.shields.io/github/license/aidos-lab/dect-evaluation)

 This is the official implementation for the Differential Euler Characteristic Transform.
+Our implementation is fully optimized for hardware acceleration, yielding a blazingly fast implementation for machine learning research with pytorch.

 ![Animated-ECT](figures/ect_animation.gif)

-Please use the following citation for our work:
+If you find our work useful, please use the following citation for our work:

 ```bibtex
 @inproceedings{Roell24a,